linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 Loopback devices can be created on these truncated files so that only the actual data required by the test is used on the guest.

-Experimentation shows that only about 60 GiB of data is requried to run all any filesystem test.
+Experimentation shows that only about 60 GiB of data is required to run all any filesystem test.

 ## kernel-ci guest requirements diagram

-Adding all things up, we need a guest with about 8 vcpus, 8 GiB RAM and only need about 192 GiB of storage of space for each guest.
+Adding all things up, we need a guest with about 8 vCPUs, 8 GiB RAM and only need about 192 GiB of storage of space for each guest.
 When possible we strive to push the memory requirements on the guest down to 2 GiB and fix issues found.
 At least for testing XFS this is still work in progress.
-Testing btrfs, ext4 and blktests however can be done with just 2 GiB RAM.
-Since disk IO will be our bottlenceck we hope that the truncated files will be on a fast storage medium, the faster, the better.
+Testing BTRFS, ext4 and blktests however can be done with just 2 GiB RAM.
+Since disk IO will be our bottleneck we hope that the truncated files will be on a fast storage medium, the faster, the better.
 The following is what this ends up looking like: